BitCannaGlobal/testnet-bcna-cosmos/instructions/public-testnet/validator-guides/task6.md

-# Public Testnet.
-Task 6.
-The INDICA Upgrade
+# Task 6 Setting up Cosmovisor to automate updates.
 We created a governance proposal on the 19th of August, 2021 at ~12:00 UTC, to upgrade the network to a new release, `v0.3-beta`.

 __New to Cosmos-SDK blockchain upgrades?__ We suggest reading [this article.](https://docs.cosmos.network/master/modules/gov)